varunchaudharycs/varunchaudharycs.github.io/README.md

 ## Welcome to my website

 I am a Master's student in Computer Science at Arizona State University.
 My brain is occupied mostly by intelligent and distributed systems.
-Additionally, I love to talk about explanable AI.
+Additionally, I love to talk about explainable AI.

 !.[The Sun Devil Life](https://photos.app.goo.gl/kZZTVVYHYVUzWrbNA)

 You may go directly to my [repository list:](https://github.com/varunchaudharycs?tab=repositories) to check-out my projects- both coursework and hobby.

-### Reward Function

-I'm looking for **Summer 2020 Internship** opportunities in my field of interest wherein I may make a difference for societal progress.
+### I'm looking for ...

+a **Summer 2020 Internship** opportunities in my field of interest wherein I may make a difference for societal progress.

+I'm always on the hunt for project ideas that interest me.
+A sleepless night on a great idea is the most peaceful time.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for